mobile-insight/mobileinsight-core/README.md

 This tool can be run in two forms: Python script(.py file) and Windows executable form(.exe file).
 The second form is generated based on the first one, so the functionality is identical.
 However, the executable form is more convenient for distribution purpose, because it is a stand-alone program and does not require any prerequisite application or library.

-To generate Windows executable file, use the following command line:
+Before generating Windows executable file, please ensure that all prerequisites are installed, then use the following command line:

     python setup.py py2exe